taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 #### Configuration parameters for executing the specified query statement

-The configuration parameters for querying the sub-tables or the normal tables are set in `specified_table_query`.
+The configuration parameters for querying the specified table (it can be a super table, a sub-table or a normal table) are set in `specified_table_query`.

 - **query_interval** : The query interval in seconds, the default value is 0.

-- **threads**: The number of threads to execute the query SQL, the default value is 1.
+- **threads/concurrent**: The number of threads to execute the query SQL, the default value is 1.

 - **sqls**.
   - **sql**: the SQL command to be executed.